-Many older Americans use some form of sleep aid pill, including prescription or over-the-counter drugs.
+Many Americans use some form of sleep aid pill, including prescription or over-the-counter drugs.
 Over-the-counter (nonprescription) medications make use of the drowsiness caused by some common medications.
 Prescription drugs used specifically for improving sleeping are called sedative hypnotics.
 These drugs include benzodiazepines and non-benzodiazepines.

 Sedative hypnotics carry risks for dependence, tolerance, and rebound insomnia: